Ant767/PrismarineDB/README.md

 ## About

-PrismarineDB is a database designed to feel similar to [mongoose](https://npmjs.com/package/mongoose).
+PrismarineDB is a minecraft bedrock database designed to feel similar to something like [mongoose](https://npmjs.com/package/mongoose).
 Instead of being a key-value database like most MCBE databases, it uses documents like what MongoDB does.

 ## Usage